Have questions about First Steps Recovery? We're here to help.

 Addressing these areas can dramatically improve the success rate of recovery.
 Staying clean and sober when you are feeling healthy, energetic, and positive is much easier than when you are feeling sick, fatigued, and depressed.

-The effects of drug and alcohol use don’t go away overnight.
-Studies show it takes at least a year for the body and mind to recover and get back to a baseline level, and it can often take longer than that, depending on the individual’s drug use and lifestyle.
-The body tends to recover more quickly, but the brain can take much longer.
+The effects of drug and alcohol abuse don’t go away overnight.
+Studies show it takes at least a year for the body and mind to recover and get back to a baseline level.
+It can often take longer than that, depending on the individual’s drug use and lifestyle.
+The body tends to recover relatively quickly, but the brain can take much longer.

 Many people don’t get enough nutrients in their diets.
-For people who have been using, it often for years, this is doubly the case.
-Not only have they been depriving their bodies of what they need, but they have also been flooding their system with toxins consistently.
+For people who have been using drugs, it often for years, this is doubly the case.
+Not only have they been depriving their bodies of what they need, but they have also been consistently flooding their system with toxins.

-Good nutrition should start immediately, as early as detox.
-In some cases, supplementation with vitamins can help ease the detox process.
-Certain vitamins and supplements can also help boost energy and improve mood.
-This is important because the first few weeks of recovery are important for building a good foundation.
-There is a lot of work to be done, and it is much easier to make progress when you are feeling well.
+Good nutrition should start immediately, as early as the medical detox stage.
+In some cases, supplementation with vitamins can even help the detox process.
+Certain vitamins and supplements can help boost energy and improve mood.
+This is important, because the first few weeks of recovery are important for building a good foundation.
+It is much easier to make progress when you are feeling well.

 Proteins and healthy fats can help rebuild muscle and tissues that have deteriorated.
-Adequate amounts of foods rich in these essential fats and proteins can dramatically help speed the healing of the brain, allowing for better functioning.
-It can be surprising how quickly a person can see and feel improvement, in their energy levels, mood, appearance, and overall well-being once they start eating right.
+Adequate amounts of foods rich in these essential fats and proteins can dramatically help speed healing of the brain, allowing for better overall functioning.
+It can be surprising how quickly a person can see and feel improvement in their energy levels, mood, appearance, and overall well-being once they start eating with proper nutrition.

 Exercise shouldn’t be overlooked as an important element of recovery from drug and alcohol use.
 Regular and varied physical activity helps increase oxygen to the bloodstream and brain.
 It releases endorphins, improving mood and energy.
 It helps work the respiratory system.
-It builds strength, endurance, and confidence.
+Maintaining regular exercise helps builds strength, endurance, and personal confidence.

-Simple activities such as walking should be started right away.
+Simple activities (such as walking) should be started right away in addiction.
 Other activities, such as swimming, aerobic exercise, and weight training should also start early on.
-These activities not only help improve health in the short term, but they also help build healthy habits that can last a lifetime.
+These activities not only help to improve health in the short term, but they also help build healthy habits that can last a lifetime.

 From our certified therapists and nurses to our emotional support animal "Cooper", our entire team is dedicated to the health and success of our clients throughout our program and beyond.